Abysxx/Abyss-banisher/README.md

-A collection of bookmarklets made by me (Abyss Bansiher)
+Abyss banisher is a bookmarklet made by me; which can be used on mutiple diffrent sites